AdaCore/gnatstudio/docs/users_guide/editing.rst

      is saved per top level project so that when you reload the same project you get back to into the same state you were in when you left GPS.
 If you load a different project, another desktop will be loaded (or the default desktop).
-You can also request GPS to automatically save this desktop when you quit with the :index:`preference
+Request GPS to automatically save this desktop when you quit with the :index:`preference <preferences;
-     <preferences; general --> save desktop on exit>`
-     :menuselection:`General-->Save Desktop On Exit`.
+     general --> save desktop on exit>` :menuselection:`General-->Save Desktop On Exit`.

 .. index:: menu; file --> change directory